DETAILED CORRESPONDENCE

 Modified Czinger teaches the vehicle robotic production environment of Claim 1 (as discussed above in claim 1)

-Czinger is silent regarding in which the composite colored vehicle body panel is an interior or exterior vehicle side panel and/or roof panel.
+Czinger is silent regarding in which the composite colored vehicle body panel is an exterior vehicle side panel and/or exterior roof panel that forms part of the exterior surface of the vehicle.

-It would have been obvious to a person having ordinary skill in the art before the effective filing date of the invention to further modify the composite colored vehicle body panel of the vehicle production environment of modified Czinger to be an interior or exterior vehicle side panel or roof panel, as taught by Marzocchi, in order to provide the vehicle with a panel having high resilience, durability, sound and fire resistance.
+It would have been obvious to a person having ordinary skill in the art before the effective filing date of the invention to further modify the composite colored vehicle body panel of the vehicle production environment of modified Czinger to be an exterior vehicle side panel and/or exterior roof panel that forms part of the exterior surface of the vehicle, as taught by Workinger, in order to reduce the vehicle weight while improving vehicle performance.

 Regarding Claim 54